The full name of this organization is the Missouri State University Staff Senate, hereinafter referred to as "Staff Senate" or "Senate."

 - Membership will be based on a majority vote within job families as determined by the Office of Human Resources.
 An online ballot will be available on the Staff Senate website beginning the first business day of May and ending on the last business day of May.
-A paper ballot will be provided upon request.
-Online and paper ballots will be submitted to the Director of Staff Senate Operations.

 - The senator will be chosen based on the number of votes cast.
 Should there be a tie the Executive Board will select the individual to represent the area based on years of experience, standing with the University, performance of work, and perceived contributions to Staff Senate.